ABOUT CAPERNAUM

 Share a favorite story while working at Capernaum.

-Helping kids I treat become more independent movers and share my excitement of their accomplishments with their families.
+Helping kids I treat become more independent movers and share my excitement about their accomplishments with their families.

 What’s your favorite way to spend a free afternoon?